edirpedro/acf-flexible-content-modal/readme.txt

 Make ACF Flexible Content editing the content of each layout using a Modal window.

-The button to collapse the layout's elements will be replaced to a Edit button, the fields will be opened inside a Modal window.
+The button to collapse the layout's elements will be changed to a Edit button, the fields will be opened inside a Modal window.
 This will let you order the list of layouts easily and to fill the fields separately.
+You can also open the modal by double clicking on the layout.

 == Installation ==